About Renée C. Byer

 (Print And Web)

-Lens Culture, "The Power of Photography," video interview
+Lens Culture, "The Art of Photojournalism," video interview

 Wysokie Obcasy, Warsaw, Poland, "How Can We be Tired of the Suffering of Others?" nine pages including the cover profiling Renée C. Byer and her “Living on a Dollar a Day: The Lives and Faces of the World’s Poor,” images.